isabelarvelo/careerhub/README.md

 4. **Update Job Details**
    - URL: `/update_by_job_title`
-   - Method: PUT
+   - Method: POST
    - Description: Updates details of a job by its title

 5. **Remove Job Listing**
    - URL: `/delete_by_job_title`
-   - Method: DELETE
+   - Method: POST
    - Description: Deletes a job listing by its title

 6. **Salary Range Query**